 Contagious and incubation periods

-an average of 60 to 90 days (although they can appear 45 to 180 days) after you
+Symptoms appear an average of 60 to 90 days after you

-whether fresh or dried, are highly contagious (HBV can be easily spread) during
+whether fresh or dried, are highly contagious during

-this period and for several weeks after the onset of symptoms.
+this period and for several weeks after the start of symptoms.

-If you have a short-term HBV (acute) infection, you
+If you have a short-term (acute) infection, in most cases you

 weeks.
-If you have a long-term (chronic) HBV infection, you are able to spread
+If you have a long-term (chronic) infection, you are able to spread

 the virus as long as you have an active infection.